hoermannpaul/covproject/README.md

 ## About

-Project is being executed for lecture `COV`, and implements SEG_1 part of assignment, which is person segmentation.
+Project is being executed for lecture `COV`, and implements `SEG_1` part of assignment, which is person segmentation.
 This means our solution should detect and mark parts in a picture belonging to a single person.
 This should also work if multiple people are visible within one image.

+*TODO add procedure here*

 ## Participants: